prakhargodara/poss-group.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/mobility2.gif){: style="width: 500px; float: right; margin: 0px 10px"}

-**Non-uniform pickup/dropoff distributions**:Each transport request consists of two locations: the sites for pickup (stars in .gif above) and dropoff (triangles) of the respective customer (color).
+**Non-uniform pickup/dropoff distributions**: Each transport request consists of two locations: the sites for pickup (stars in .gif on the right) and dropoff (triangles) of the respective customer (color).
 While we currently draw both locations from a uniform distribution on the underlying street map, it is clear that this procedure should be improved.
 Firstly, the two locations are not independent but the distance between them follows e.g. an inverse Gamma distribution ([[1]](https://www.sciencedirect.com/science/article/pii/S0965856417316038), [[2]](https://en.wikipedia.org/wiki/Inverse-gamma_distribution)).
 Secondly, in reality there may be train stations, theaters, airports etc. which present natural hotspots and should be taken into account.

 *How does the shareability of requests change when their pickup or dropoff locations tend to coincide?
 How much more efficiently can a system be operated when a certain amount of information/entropy is contained in the spatial distributions?*

-**Graph centrality**: After finishing their job by dropping of the last passenger on board, buses often become idle in remote areas.
+**Graph centrality**: After finishing their job by dropping off the last passenger on board, buses often become idle in remote areas.
 This is clearly disadvantageous as it hinders them from quickly getting to the next pickup-destination assigned to them.
 Keyword: [graph centrality](https://en.wikipedia.org/wiki/Centrality)

 *Given a street map (graph), can we predict which nodes are often travelled through, or most likely to be temporally close to incoming requests?